jnkly/hello-jekyll/index.md

 It's your potion, brew it your way!

-(If you've got a red background - your sass is working fine)
+(If you've got a red background and flossy is spraying her magic - your sass is working fine)